regiregi22/RaspiNail/raspibolt_10_preparations.md

 * [MicroSD USB reader](https://www.amazon.es/gp/product/B07L9VT8YY/)
 * [SSD unit: 1 Tb (2 Tb recommended for future-proof)](https://www.amazon.es/gp/product/B08PC5DKZQ)
 * [SSD enclosure](https://www.amazon.es/gp/product/B06XWSDGP6/)
+*

 ![Raspberry Pi](images/10_raspberrypi_hardware.png)

-To run a Lightning node, the full Bitcoin blockchain must be stored locally, which is over 300 GB and growing.
+To run a Lightning node, the full Bitcoin blockchain must be stored locally, which is near 400 GB and growing daily.
-You can buy a cheap hard disk enclosure and reuse an old 1 TB SSD or larger.
+You can buy a cheap hard disk enclosure and reuse an old 1 Tb HDD or larger.
 If you also plan to run Electrs and the Block Explorer, you should use a 1TB disk or larger.
 I recommend getting a modern 2.5" SSD that can be powered through the USB connection to the Pi directly, which also speeds up initial sync time significantly.

 ---